-Marital and Family Counseling
+HS 334 Staff Marital and Family 3 credits Counseling

 Theories of family counseling will be presented with specific attention to the structural and strategic approaches.
-A variety of family counseling techniques and stages will be learned through the use of role play and videotaping.
+A variety of family-counseling techniques and stages will be learned through the use of role play and videotaping.
 The utilization of family counseling will be discussed.
 (Also listed as HD 234.)

-Administration in Human Services
+HS 335 Staff Administration in 3 credits Human Services

 Focuses on the development of skills and knowledge related to program and organizational development, and communitywide planning in human services.
-Topics include organizational theory applied to human service settings, consultation, supervision, planning, funding and training.
+Topics include organizational theory applied to human-service settings, consultation, supervision, planning, funding and training.

-HS 336 Staff Recreational Therapy 3 credits Designed to develop an understanding of purpose, organization, administration and delivery of recreational therapy services for the handicapped.
+HS 336 Staff

+Recreational Therapy 3 credits

+Designed to develop an understanding of

+purpose, organization, administration and

+delivery of recreational-therapy services

+for the handicapped.

-Counseling Girls and Women 3 credits This course is designed to explore the topic of counseling girls and women in an sociocultural, historical, and multiculural context.
-Through the examination of the history of women, contemporary theories of girl's and women's psychological development [e.g. social construction of gender, identity] from a self-in-relation foundation, and feminist counseling and psychotherapy and its role in de-pathologizing the importance of relationships to girls and women.
+HS 337 Staff Counseling Girls and Women 3 credits This course is designed to explore the topic of counseling girls and women in a sociocultural, historical, and multicultural context.
+Through the examination of the history of women, contemporary theories of girls' and women's psychological development (e.g. social construction of gender, identity) from a self-in-relation foundation, and feminist counseling and psychotherapy and its role in de-pathologizing the importance of relationships to girls and women.

+HS 340 Staff

-Career Seminar
+Career Seminar 1 credit

-1 credit (Majors only; prerequisite for HS 380) Designed to introduce the student in the Human Services curriculum to counseling, human development and human-services occupations.
-Short- and long-term goals are examined in preparation for employment or further study.
+(Majors only; prerequisite for HS 380)

+Designed to introduce the student in the

+Human Services curriculum to counseling,

+human development and human-services

+occupations.
+Short- and long-term goals

+are examined in preparation for employment or further study.

-HS 341 Staff Group Dynamics 3 credits A basic understanding of group dynamics and individual behavior in groups is presented.
+HS 341 Staff

+Group Dynamics 3 credits

+A basic understanding of group dynamics and individual behavior in groups is presented.
 Methods of developing and organizing group programs are stressed.

 Students participate in a group experience.

-Foundations of Rehabilitation 3 credits Students will develop sensitivity, appreciation and understanding of what it means to have a disability.
-Topics covered will include federal, state and community mandates for the rehabilitation of persons with disabilities, independent living concepts, and the basic principles of rehabilitation.
-A comprehensive review will occur on the variety of rehabilitation programs across the public, private non-profit and private forprofit settings.
-Ethical decision-making will be integrated in the course and students will learn to practice with cultural sensitivity.
+HS 342 Staff Foundations of Rehabilitation 3 credits Students will develop sensitivity, appreciation and understanding of what it means to have a disability.
+Topics covered will include federal, state and community mandates for the rehabilitation of persons with disabilities, independent-living concepts, and the basic principles of rehabilitation.
+A comprehensive review will occur of the variety of rehabilitation programs across the public, private non-profit and private forprofit settings.
+Ethical decision-making will be integrated into the course and students will learn to practice with cultural sensitivity.
 Site visits to rehabilitation agencies and applied experiences will be provided.

-Medical and Psychosocial Aspects of Disabilities
+HS 343 Staff Medical and Psychosocial 3 credits Aspects of Disabilities